Factbox: Glencore and Xstrata

 Alex Beard 4.63 percent

 - The roots of Xstrata date back to 1926 when Swiss infrastructure investment company Südelektra AG was founded.
 The company was renamed Xstrata AG in 1999.
-Xstrata plc was created through a flotation on the London Stock Exchange in March 2002, when it simultaneously bought $2.5 billion of Glencore’s coal assets.
+Xstrata plc was created through an IPO on the London Stock Exchange in March 2002, when it simultaneously bought $2.5 billion of Glencore’s coal assets.

 - Xstrata operates in more than 20 countries and employs around 70,000 people globally.